Prith Banerjee

-Prithviraj "Prith" Banerjee (born 1960) is an Indian American academic and computer scientist and is currently the Chief Technology Officer at ANSYS and board member at Cray and CUBIC.
+Prithviraj "Prith" Banerjee (born 1960) is an Indian American academic and computer scientist and is currently the chief technology officer at ANSYS and board member at Cray and CUBIC.
 Previously, he was a Senior Client Partner at Korn Ferry where he was responsible for IOT and Digital Transformation Advisory Services within the Global Industrial Practice.

-Before that he was the Executive Vice President and Chief Technology Officer at Schneider Electric.
+Before that he was the executive vice president and chief technology officer at Schneider Electric.

 He was formerly a senior vice president of research at Hewlett Packard and director of HP Labs.
-Previously he was the Chief Technology Officer and Executive Vice President of ABB Group.
-He was also the Managing Director of Global Technology R&D at Accenture.
-Prith started his early career in academia as a Professor at the University of Illinois and Northwestern University.
+Previously he was the chief technology officer and executive vice president of ABB Group.
+He was also the managing director of global technology R&D at Accenture.
+Prith started his early career in academia as a professor at the University of Illinois and Northwestern University.

 Early life and career

-Born in Khartoum, Sudan, he received his Ph.D. and M.S. in Electrical Engineering from the University of Illinois at Urbana-Champaign in 1984 and 1982 respectively, and his B.Tech degree in Electronics and Electrical Communication Engineering from the Indian Institute of Technology, Kharagpur in 1981.
+Born in Khartoum, Sudan, he received his Ph.D. and M.S. in electrical engineering from the University of Illinois at Urbana-Champaign in 1984 and 1982 respectively, and his B.Tech. degree in electronics and electrical communication engineering from the Indian Institute of Technology, Kharagpur in 1981.

 Banerjee began his career in academia, in which he served 22 years.
 After he became a professor of electrical and computer engineering at Northwestern, it frustrated him that while his graduate students and himself were developing technologies they weren't having much success at getting others to use these technologies.
-This frustration with the lack of transfer from academia to the consumer is what motivated Banerjee to found AccelChip Inc. While on leave from Northwestern University (2000 to 2002), Banerjee, with the help of his team of graduate students, started AccelChip Inc., a developer of products and services for electronic design automation.
+This frustration with the lack of transfer from academia to the consumer is what motivated Banerjee to found AccelChip.
+While on leave from Northwestern University (2000 to 2002), Banerjee, with the help of his team of graduate students, started AccelChip, a developer of products and services for electronic design automation.

-He served at AccelChip Inc. as president and CEO, raising $2.3 million in financing, helping the company build its first product and guiding the company's growth to 25 employees and $800,000 in revenues.
+He served at AccelChip as president and CEO, raising $2.3 million in financing, helping the company build its first product and guiding the company's growth to 25 employees and $800,000 in revenues.
 After leaving the helm of AccelChip, he continued to guide the company as a consultant in his role of chief scientist.
-AccelChip Inc. was sold to Xilinx Inc. in 2006.
+AccelChip was sold to Xilinx in 2006.

-He then founded BINACHIP.
-Inc., which like AccelChip Inc, develops products and services in electronic design automation.
+He then founded BINACHIP, which like AccelChip, develops products and services in electronic design automation.
 He served at BINACHP as chairman and chief scientist.

 Additionally, Banerjee has served on the technical advisory boards of several companies, including Ambit Design Systems, Atrenta and Calypto Design Systems.